NetApp/harvest/docs/architecture/rest-strategy.md

 2. It's better to publish a set of metrics once instead of multiple times.
 In other words, it does not make sense to enable both the `Zapi` and `Rest` collector for an overlapping set of objects on the same cluster.
    It will work, but you'll put more load on the cluster and push duplicate metrics to Prometheus.
-   See [belo](#can-i-use-the-rest-and-zapi-collectors-at-the-same-time) for details on how to use both collectors at the same time.
+   See [below](#can-i-use-the-rest-and-zapi-collectors-at-the-same-time) for details on how to use both collectors at the same time.

 3. There may be performance metrics missing from versions of ONTAP earlier than `9.11.1`.